 Beatrice joined the Editorial Board of BMC Medical Ethics in 2015 as Section Editor for the ‘Ethics in biomedical research’ section.

 Methodology in bioethics

-Dr Jon Ives is a Senior Lecturer in Biomedical Ethics and Law and Deputy Director of the Centre for Ethics in Medicine at the University of Bristol, UK.
+Dr Jon Ives is a Reader in Empirical Bioethics and Deputy Director of the Centre for Ethics in Medicine at the University of Bristol, UK.
 He holds a BA and M.Phil in Philosophy, and a PhD (University of Birmingham, 2007) in Biomedical Ethics and Law, and is a Fellow of the Higher Education Academy.
 Jon previously worked at the University Birmingham.
 His primary research interests are the ethics and sociology of fatherhood and families, reproductive ethics, and methodology in Bioethics, and his work has been funded by e.g. The Wellcome Trust, NIHR, ESRC, AHRC, The Brocher Foundation.
 He is co-editor of Empirical Bioethics: Theoretical and Practical Approaches, published by Cambridge University press.
-Jon joined the editorial board of BMC Medical Ethics in 2013, and is Section Editor for the ‘Methodology in bioethics’ section.
+Jon joined the editorial board of BMC Medical Ethics in 2013, and is a Senior Editorial Board Member.

 Ethics in public health, medical law, and health policy